 Joe Biden is trying out Bill Clinton’s triangulation strategy.
 President Joe Biden has made some curious decisions in the last few months that would appear to align with Republican wishes rather than the typical Democratic policy priorities.

-He may be trying to short-circuit conservative attacks before they happen in an effort that looks like President Bill Clinton’s strategy of “triangulation” positioning in the 1990s.
 This means that Clinton worked with the GOP more in an attempt to make him more palatable to Republicans and right-leaning independents.

 What Is the Joe Biden Strategy for Re-election?

 This could become a Biden election strategy going into 2024.
 Progressives have hailed the Biden presidency as it stood up for the battle against climate change and codifying gay marriage to name two of his leftist agenda items.
 Now, he may be looking for ways to bring more right-leaners aboard his campaign train.

 Biden has disappointed Democrats with his latest forays into policy that Republicans agree with.
 For example, he has refused to stymie a bill that would have overridden amendments to the City of Washington, DC’s criminal code.
 He approved a controversial oil drilling initiative in Alaska to the chagrin of environmentalists.
 And months back he tried to relieve the illegal immigration problem at the southern border by resuming family detention – among other measures before title 42 was lifted.
 These measures have surprised both Democrats and Republicans.